vergilet/open_dota_api/README.md

 ## Installation
+If you use Rubygems you can type:

 ```ruby
 gem install open_dota_api
 ```

-or add to your Gemfile:
+or add gem to your Gemfile:
 ```ruby
 gem 'open_dota_api'
 ```